binarykitchen/videomail-client/README.md

 * <a href="#addons">Addons</a>
 * <a href="#notes">Notes</a>

-<a name="examples"></a>
+<a name="prototype"></a>
-## Examples
+## Prototype (examples)

-To run the examples in your browser with Gulp, just do:
+To run the prototype full of examples in your browser with Gulp, just do:

 1. `npm install`
-2. `gulp examples` to ignite a static server and
+2. `gulp watch` to ignite a static server and
 3. open `https://localhost:8443` in your browser

 (just ignore the invalid certificate warning, this will be fixed soon)

-Best is to study `/examples/contact_form_json.html` which demonstrates how easy it is to integrate the videomail client into your own contact form.
+Best is to study `/prototype/contact_form_json.html` which demonstrates how easy it is to integrate the videomail client into your own contact form.

 Beware that all *must run over HTTPs*.
 Google Chrome and soon other browsers won't allow the use of `getUserMedia()` on insecure origins.